 “I look forward to working with you, for the mutual benefit of our nations.”

-It’s understood that officials will next convene in first quarter of 2026 to take the initiative forward.
+It’s understood that officials will next convene in the first quarter of 2026 to take the initiative forward.

 “The initiative will deepen collaboration between democratic partners across three continents and three oceans in emerging technologies, support diversification of supply chains, clean energy and mass adoption of artificial intelligence.